mskyt88/mskyt88.github.io/index.md

 ## About Me

-I am an assistant professor at SNU Business School.

-## Academic Appointments

-**Seoul National University**, Seoul, South Korea (Feb 2025 – Present)

-- *Assistant Professor of Operations Management, College of Business School*

-**Korea Advanced Institute of Science and Technology (KAIST)**, Daejeon, South Korea (Sep 2021 – Jan 2025)

-- *Assistant Professor of Industrial & Systems Engineering (ISysE)*

-## Education

-**Columbia University**, New York, U.S. (Sep 2015 – June 2021)

-- Ph.D., Decision, Risk, and Operations, Graduate School of Business
-  - Advisors: Ciamac C. Moallemi, Costis Maglaras
-  - Thesis title: Modern Dynamic Programming Approaches to Sequential Decision Making

-**Seoul National University**, Seoul, South Korea (Feb 2014)

-- B.S., Electrical and Computer Engineering

----
+I am an Assistant Professor at Seoul National University (SNU) Business School, specializing in **sequential decision-making and learning algorithms** for modern business applications.
+My research particularly focuses on dynamic programming approaches and Bayesian perspectives, with an emphasis on their practical and theoretical implications.

+I earned my undergraduate degree in Electrical Engineering from SNU and my Ph.D. in Business from Columbia University.
+After completing my Ph.D., I began my academic career as an Assistant Professor in the Industrial and Systems Engineering Department at KAIST before recently joining the Operations Management group at SNU Business School.
+Prior to academia, I spent over 6+ years as a quant developer in the financial industry.
+At the intersection of engineering and business, I am passionate about designing algorithms that perform effectively in practice while uncovering the managerial insights that drive algorithmic innovations.

 ## Papers

-- S. Min, D. J. Russo.
+- **S. Min**, D. J. Russo.
 "An Information-Theoretic Analysis of Nonstationary Bandit Learning." *Operations Research*, major revision.
 Initial version: July 2023
   - Preliminary version: S. Min, D. J. Russo.
 "An Information-Theoretic Analysis of Nonstationary Bandit Learning." *Proceedings of the 40th International Conference on Machine Learning (ICML)*, PMLR 202:24831-24849, 2023

-- S. Min, C. Maglaras, C. C. Moallemi.
+- **S. Min**, C. Maglaras, C. C. Moallemi.
 "Thompson Sampling with Information Relaxation Penalties." *Management Science*, published online in Articles in Advance, 2024
   - Preliminary version: S. Min, C. Maglaras, C. C. Moallemi.
 "Thompson Sampling with Information Relaxation Penalties."
 In *Advances in Neural Information Processing Systems 32*, pages 3549–3558, 2019

-- Y. Kanoria, S. Min, P. Qian.
+- Y. Kanoria, **S. Min**, P. Qian.
 "The Competition for Partners in Matching Markets." *Management Science*, published online in Articles in Advance, 2024
   - Preliminary version: Y. Kanoria, S. Min, P. Qian.
 "In Which Matching Markets does the Short Side Enjoy an Advantage?" *Proceedings of the Thirty-Second Annual ACM-SIAM Symposium on Discrete Algorithms (SODA)*, pages 1374–1386, March 2021

 - J. Kim, S. Min.
 "Risk-sensitive Policy Optimization via Predictive CVaR Policy Gradient." *Proceedings of the 41st International Conference on Machine Learning (ICML)*, PMLR 235:24354-24369, 2024